A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Related Work

 \section{Related Work}

-~ Code generation tasks is about creating source code from provided natural language descriptions or requirements, which has been a longstanding focal point in software engineering research.
+~ Code generation tasks is about creating source code from provided natural language descriptions or requirements, which has been a longstanding focal point in SE research.

-\textbf{Repository-Level Code Completion.} Compared to traditional function-level code completion, repository-level code completion has drawn attention to practical developments~\cite{Shrivastava2022RepositoryLevelPG, Shrivastava2023RepoFusionTC, Ding2022CoCoMICCC, Zhang2023RepoCoderRC}.
+\textbf{Repository-Level Code Completion.} Repository-level code completion is gaining traction over traditional function-level completion~\cite{Shrivastava2022RepositoryLevelPG, Shrivastava2023RepoFusionTC, Ding2022CoCoMICCC, Zhang2023RepoCoderRC}.
 Shrivastava et al. generated example-specific prompts using a prompt proposal classifier~\cite{Shrivastava2022RepositoryLevelPG} and further proposed \textit{RepoFusion} to incorporate relevant repository context by training code models~\cite{Shrivastava2023RepoFusionTC}.
 In addition, Ding et al.~\cite{Ding2022CoCoMICCC} proposed a cross-file context finder tool, named \textit{CCFinder}, which constructs a project context graph and retrieves the most relevant cross-file context based on local import statements. \textit{RepoCoder}~\cite{Zhang2023RepoCoderRC} retrieved similar code snippets from the repository as part of a prompt and proposes an iterative retrieval-generation paradigm.
 This novel strategy bridged the gap between the retrieved context and the intended target through an interactive process.